 Like operating systems, IDEs, and other complex software systems, web browsers may be extended by third-party code.
 Extensions provide unforeseen new functionality and are supported by all major browsers.
-Although a precise count for each browser is hard to obtain, various sources estimate that a third of all users of Firefox (some 34 million) use extensions [27], while the 50 most popular Chrome extensions have each been downloaded several hundred thousand times [13].
+Although a precise count for each browser is hard to obtain, various sources1 estimate that a third of all users of Firefox (some 34 million) use extensions, while the 50 most popular Chrome extensions have each been downloaded several hundred thousand times.

 Notwithstanding their popularity, extensions can pose a significant risk to the security and reliability of the browser platform.
-Unlike JavaScript served on web pages, extensions can access cross-domain content, make arbitrary network requests, and can make use of local storage.
-A malicious or buggy extension can easily void many security guarantees that a browser tries to provide; e.g., with extensions installed, the same-origin restriction enforced by browser to prevent cross-domain flows is easily circumvented.
+Unlike JavaScript served on web pages, extensions can access cross-domain content, make arbitrary network requests, access security-sensitive HTML form fields such as passwords, and can make use of local storage.
+A malicious or buggy extension can easily void any guarantee of security that a browser tries to provide, e.g., with extensions installed, the same-origin restriction enforced by browser to prevent cross-domain flows is easily circumvented.
 Additionally, extensions affect page load times and browser responsiveness.

 In light of these concerns, browser vendors have put in place various processes to control how extensions are distributed, installed, and executed.
-Mozilla, for example, manages a hosting service for Firefox extensions.
+Mozilla, for example, manages a hosting service for Firefox add-ons.
 Newly submitted extensions are subject to an ad hoc community review process to identify extensions that violate best practices, e.g., polluting the global JavaScript namespace.
-In contrast, Google Chrome extensions request privileges they need in an explicit manifest [3], and, when installing an extension, the user is prompted to grant it these privileges.
+In contrast, Google Chrome extensions explicitly specify the capabilities they need [3], requiring Chrome extensions to be written against a specific API and for their security privileges to be stated in an explicit manifest.
+When installing an extension, the user is prompted to grant it privileges that appear in the manifest.